What Is Network Optimization (and Why Is It Important)?

 Enriched Customer Experience

-Customer-facing networks likewise benefit from network optimization, with faster, more available services.
+Customer-facing networks also benefit from network optimizers, with faster, more available services.
 When customers enjoy full functionality without having to wait longer than expected, they are more likely to want to continue doing business with your company.

 Greater Overall Network Performance